modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 Looking at the output we only see HTML which means that it is executed server-side and will NOT ship any JavaScript.

-✨ Instead of nunjucks or liquid we use lit template literals as your template engine 🤯 This means that you can share templates between server and client
+✨ Instead of nunjucks or liquid we use lit template literals as your template engine <br>
+🤯 This means that you can share templates between server and client

 ```html